 The Lantmännen Research Foundation is our own foundation that invests in external research at universities, colleges and institutes.
 The Foundation is the very backbone of our main research work and part of our engagement with open innovation, where researchers and innovators can seek financial support for scientific purposes.
 This year we will be able to grant funding up to SEK 25 milllion to various projects.
 These investments aim to help us to develop ideas and support the generation of new knowledge that can add more value throughout the chain from field to fork.
 The longer term aim of such research is to implement the results, either in the form of increased knowledge, or alternatively directly in our operations or on our owners’ farms.
 The type of projects that can be financed is described in the Foundation’s mission statement below.

-Applications, reports and assessments will be processed via the Foundation portal.
-Instructions on what applications and reports are to include, can be found there.
+Applications, reports and assessments are processed via the Foundation portal.
+Instructions can be found there.

 If you are planning a new project, we will be happy to discuss possible project structures and choice of raw materials with you.
 We are also interested in degree work, feasibility studies and pilot projects within our three focus areas.